duvindu-embuldeniya/Scale-With-Heroku/README.md

 Then, the development server will be started at http://127.0.0.1:8000/

-## "Ensure that the environment variables in settings.py are correctly configured for your setup before running the program.
-Additionally, configure your S3 bucket and PostgreSQL instance before deploying to Heroku."
+**Ensure that the environment variables in settings.py are correctly configured for your setup before running the program.**